ajnaduvil/ThetaTerminalManager/README.md

    Or run the Python build script directly:
    ```
-   python build.py
+   uv run build.py
    ```

 3. The executable will be created in the `dist` directory

 ### Using PyInstaller directly

-You can also build with PyInstaller directly using the spec file:
+You can also build with PyInstaller directly:

 ```
-pyinstaller ThetaTerminalManager.spec
+uv run pyinstaller --name=ThetaTerminalManager --onefile --windowed main.py
 ```

 ## Structure